No, sir, this isn't a run-of-the-mill post about keeping your RV cool in the summer.

 RV Vent Fan Insulator

 If you use your AC, close the cover and insert a foam insulator into your vent fan area to help keep the heat out.

 Some people put a bit of Reflectix up there, too.
 I find the foam does an adequate job- no heat gets through mine sans Reflectix.

-They are super cheap, yet effective.
+They are super cheap yet effective.

-These are easily found in any camping store, on Amazon, or even at Walmart.
+Find these in any camping store, on Amazon, or even at Walmart.

 Minimize Your Stove Usage